azadbolour/eagerwords.com/README.md

 EagerWords is the second version of the Azad Bolour's crossword game and includes a number of enhancements on the first version (_boardgame_ project on github).
-The major enhancement is a optional user login (supported by the Okta authentication service).
+The major enhancement is a optional passwordless user authentication.
 For logged-in users all games are saved.
 A game may be manually suspended, or it may be automatically timed out and suspended after a period of inactivity.
 In both cases, the game is saved for a logged-in user and can be resumed at a later time.